Morgawr/yokubi/src/Section1/Part1/Lesson3.md

 Cats eat fish.
 </pre>

-English uses articles and funny sentence patterns for this kind of focus, but Japanese needs to rely on particles, because the order doesn’t matter grammatically.
+English uses articles and funny sentence patterns for this kind of focus, but Japanese needs to rely on particles, because the order doesn't matter grammatically.

 Another difference is that the topic は is often assumed to be something that has already been introduced in a conversation (similar to "the" vs "a" in English), or something that is universally understood as a general statement.